ardipatengko/java-8-final/README.md

 # java-8-final

+I create very simple java 8 console application.

 How to run :
  - Run Main.java

+Files in the project :
+ - Main.java (As a main class)
+ - Words.java (Class with static method that used in Main.java class)
+ - WordsTest.java (To test the function of Words.java class)

 Choose Menu :
  1. To Create File with automatic file name : words-list.txt.
 There are few words I put when I create the file like Hello, Put, and Mouse